-Many people tell me I’m a calming person to talk to, even if I’m speaking passionately about helping people recover from PTSD.
+People tell me I’m a calming person to talk to, even when I’m speaking passionately about helping people recover from depression.
 But I wasn’t always this way.

 I was terrorized every day of my young life, so I grew up thinking it was normal to be afraid all the time.
 My job in our house was to be invisible.
 On top of that I was raised with what is officially called “childhood emotional neglect”.